getsentry/sentry-javascript/docs/usage.rst

 without a page reload.*

-This data is generally submitted with each error or message and allows you to figure out which errors are affected by problems.
+This data is generally submitted with each error or message and allows you to figure out which users are affected by problems.

 Capturing Messages
 ------------------